Race Equipment - Juniors

 Training Clothing:

-Ski pants with full length leg zips or overshorts are required over the top of your catsuit for training.
-Again, these can be purchased second hand rather than be purchased brand new.
-The idea is that these can be easily removed at the top of the course, and put on again easily.
+Ski pants with full length leg zips or overshorts are recommended over the top of your catsuit for training.
+Again, these can be purchased second hand rather than purchased brand new.
+The idea is that these can be easily removed at the top of the race course, and put on again easily.
 We have full length zipped ski pants in our uniform that can be purchased in advance.

 Gilets/Down Jacket/Ski Jacket can be worn over the top of your catsuit for extra warmth and then easily removed.
 The MM Race Team uniform features a gilet with zip-off arms.